cypress-io/cypress-documentation/source/guides/references/configuration.md

 ## Intelligent Code Completion

-IntelliSense is available for Cypress while editing your `cypress.json` file. {% url "Learn how to set up Intelligent Code Completion." intelligent-code-completion %}
+IntelliSense is available for Cypress while editing your configuration file. {% url "Learn how to set up Intelligent Code Completion." intelligent-code-completion %}